 Boiled down, it states roughly 80% of the effects come from 20% of the causes.

-Here are some common examples of how this relates to Marketing & Sales:
+Here are some common examples of how this relates to marketing and sales:

 If you know your 20% on these items, Q4 is the perfect time to adjust your efforts for maximum return:

-- Increase the amount your spending on that 20% of ads that are a win for your company
+• Increase the amount you spend on that 20% of ads that are a win for your company

 Ninja Q4 Marketing Tip #2: Pick a Different Holiday to Reach Out to Your Database